youssef-mansor/TheAgentCompany/servers/plane/README.md

 # How to run
+Before start, remember the default download version of `plane.env` need to be changed.
+You should change from `NGINX_PORT=90` into `NGINX_PORT=8091`.
+Then it will not conflict with nextcloud port.

 Run `./setup.sh`, then choose `2` start.
 Then you will get a new cluster See here for mored details `https://docs.plane.so/self-hosting/methods/docker-compose`